 WHO WE ARE

 The AFGC is an industry association which represents the manufacturers and suppliers behind Australia’s food, beverage, and grocery brands.
 Founded in 1995, it is the largest and most respected voice of Australia’s fast moving consumer goods industry.

 We promote sound public policy, champion initiatives that increase productivity and profitable growth, and help protect the safety and security of the consumer product supply through a commitment to scientific and supply chain excellence and industry best practices.

 THE INDUSTRY WE REPRESENT

 Australia’s $131.3 billion food and grocery processing sector is a vital contributor to the wealth and health of our nation.
 The industry produces safe, nutritious food and other essentials of life for every Australian every day.

 It’s also sustaining Australia through by creating jobs and economic opportunities.
-In 2016-17, the food, beverage and grocery processing industry directly employed 320,300 people, with 40% of those jobs located in regional areas.
-One out of every three jobs in manufacturing in Australia are in the food and grocery sector, with 234,641 people employed in food and beverage processing; 29,948 employed in grocery manufacturing and 55,713 people employed in the fresh produce sector.
+In 2016-17, the food, beverage and grocery processing industry directly employed 324,450 people, with nearly 39 per cent of those jobs located in regional areas.
+Almost 40 per cent of manufacturing jobs in Australia are in the food and grocery sector, with 244,222 people employed in food and beverage processing; 28,350 employed in grocery manufacturing and 51,878 people employed in the fresh produce sector.

 WHAT WE DO

 AFGC promotes the role the industry plays in sustaining Australia’s economic, community and environmental health.
 We advocate on issues of concern and interest to the industry, and acts as a forum to discuss and pursue those issues.

 We make representations to Government, retailers and other key stakeholders on matters that affect the industry.
 We liaise with government departments on food legislation, trade practices, environmental issues, and other areas where needed.

 The AFGC office is in Canberra where close working relationships with relevant government departments are maintained.